thangckt/github-desktop-plus/README.md

 # GitHub Desktop Plus

-This is a work in progress fork of [GitHub Desktop](https://desktop.github.com) for Linux with additional features and improvements.
+This is a fork of [GitHub Desktop](https://desktop.github.com) for Linux with additional features and improvements.

 ## Extra Features